ZK-Jackie/GraphMind/README.md

 Besides, it is worth mentioning that running *ChatKG* locally means you need to download and load the LLM model and the knowledge graph data.

-The model and knowledge graph data is not included in the repository and running it locally requires a lot of hardware resources, here is the recommended hardware configuration:
+The model and knowledge graph data is not included in the repository and running it locally requires a lot of hardware resources, here is the minimum hardware requirements:
 - GPU: 1/4 A100
 - CPU: 8-core
 - Memory: 16G